Showing posts with label Hebertshausen. Show all posts

 Standing at the entrance to the shooting range April 30, 1945 and today; the ϟϟ runes have been removed but their traces remain on the now superfluous posts.

 Hebertshausen shooting range in 1938 and today In front of the coffin depot and shooting range in 1938 and today.
 The victims were killed as they were handcuffed to posts on the left side of the range shown on the right.
 Five of the prisoners brought in by truck had to step in front of the range undressed.
 They were handcuffed to waist-high stakes.
 Each of the twenty ϟϟ henchmen fired a shot on command in what they dubbed the "rifle festival".
 About 0.5 metres below the turf, to the right of the mound behind me in front of the opening of the bullet trap, is the place where thousands of Soviet prisoners of war died from 1941-42.
-After analysing the witness reports and aerial photos, the Institute for Prehistory and Early History and Provincial Roman Archeology of the Ludwig-Maximilians-University in Munich carried out archaeological excavations in both shooting lanes of the former pistol shooting range in spring and autumn 2001 which supplemented the understanding obtained from historical research into the mass shootings of four to six thousand Soviet prisoners of war there during the years 1941 and 1942 with previously unknown aspects that were not mentioned in the witness reports.
+After analysing the witness reports and aerial photos, the Institute for Prehistory and Early History and Provincial Roman Archaeology of the Ludwig-Maximilians-University in Munich carried out archaeological excavations in both shooting lanes of the former pistol shooting range in spring and autumn 2001 which supplemented the understanding obtained from historical research into the mass shootings of four to six thousand Soviet prisoners of war there during the years 1941 and 1942 with previously unknown aspects that were not mentioned in the witness reports.
 Together with a detailed digital survey of the entire complex, excavation areas were opened at various points in order to find the former fence, the coffin storage and the remains of the posts mentioned in witness reports, to which the victims were handcuffed.
 The western shooting range was identified as the exclusive site of the executions of 1941-1942 and the place where the victims met their deaths were precisely localised archaeologically.
 A considerable number of skull fragments were found from the murdered.
-The results of the historical, archeological and anthropological investigations confirmed that the mass murder committed on the shooting range was particularly cruel, going far beyond the standard of "normal executions".
+The results of the historical, archaeological and anthropological investigations confirmed that the mass murder committed on the shooting range was particularly cruel, going far beyond the standard of "normal executions".

 On its eastern edge a shed had been erected, which served to store the coffins.
 These were used for transporting the corpses into the crematorium of the camp and returned from there.
 The coffins were of the most basic construction but later lined with zinc plate to prevent leakage of blood.
 The photo on the left, which probably dates from the 1940s, shows a rough-hewn shed, the left part of which is covered with a tarpaulin.
 Based on the aerial photos and the Lengfelder sketch shown below, it's clear that it was the southwestern corner of the pistol range, shown today with my bike as a marker.
 The "shed" is just a primitive-looking building with apparently only a temporary roof, reminiscent of the ones mentioned in the Torah report and a high wooden fence visible on the aerial photos had been built.
 According to former ϟϟ member Max Lengfelder, the coffins were made and stored here.
 The crate probably also served to camouflage the coffin storage.
 The sign on the right door wing with the inscription "Strictly forbidden to enter" is remarkable in that it is probably related to the secrecy of the killing campaign, which didn't allow the coffins to be stored in an openly visible manner.
 Next to the open left shed door, a room is seen leaning against the outer wall.
 The photographic reproduction of the wooden fence is important, given that it towered over the shed.
 The question arises whether it was specially built for the planned executions.
 Because on the already fenced and cordoned off area of the shooting range, its existence otherwise would make little sense given that on the one hand, the high wooden wall offered protection against unwanted glances, since the shooting range was not only visible from the heights outside the ϟϟ area and from the nearby railway embankment, but was also generally visible.
 On the other hand it prevented any attempts to escape.
 The area was all surrounded by a high deck fence to prevent any observation from the surrounding fields.
 The shootings must have been real bloodbaths, for which the ϟϟ involved had special overalls, aprons and gloves at their disposal.
 As the outside exhibition points out, the majority of perpetrators from the firing range were not directly confronted with either the dead behind the front or with dying in combat at the front.
 As evidenced by the testimony of Josef Thora, after work they were able to return to Munich or to the surrounding communities, which were still largely peaceful at the time.